Vai al contenuto principale

 State of the art

 Mast cell tumour (MCT) is the most commonly encountered cutaneous neoplasm in dogs, accounting for approximately 20% of all canine skin tumours[1].
 Classification of the primary mass through histology (gold standard) follows two different grading systems: Patnaik’s 3-tier grading system (I-II-III grade)[2] and Kiupel’s 2-tier grading system (low/high grade)[3].
 The Oncology-Pathology Working Group (OPWG) recommends to use these grading systems together dividing MCTs into 4 categories, namely grade I/low-grade, grade II/low-grade, grade II/high-grade, grade III/high-grade[4].
 Cytologically MCT can be classified as low or high grade applying Camus’ cytological grading system, adapted from Kiupel[5].
 MCTs histological grading is widely applied in the clinical routine because of its consistency and reliability as prognostic factor[1].
 Other than malignancy factors underlined by histology/cytology of the primary mass, lymph node (LN) metastasis in canine MCTs is a well-known negative prognostic factor.
 An accurate staging to determine the extent of nodal metastasis by means of cytology and/or histology is crucial to choose the best treatment the dog should undergo and to predict prognosis.
 Histologic evaluation of LN exploits Weishaar’s classification system (HN 0-3)[6] that gives as a result non-metastatic, pre-metastatic, early metastatic or overt metastatic LNs.
 Lymphadenectomy of loco-regional or sentinel lymph nodes in order to determine their involvement through histologic grading implies high costs and more invasive and long surgery procedures.
-Being safer, less invasive and expensive, FNA cytology is more appealing than lymphadenectomy but its sensitivity and specificity has been reported to be 75% and 91%, respectively; so it is not uncommon to under- or over-grade MCTs using this technique.
+Being safer, less invasive and expensive, FNA cytology is more appealing than lymphadenectomy but its sensitivity and specificity has been reported to be 75% and 91%, respectively; so it is not uncommon to under- or over-grade MCTs applying Krik's classification[7].
 Flow cytometry (FC) is able to identify and quantify mast cells (MCs) in LNs.
-In 2018, Sulce et al. showed that higher flow cytometric percentages of MCs were associated with a higher probability of metastasis detected by LN cytology.
+In 2018, Sulce et al. [8] showed that higher flow cytometric percentages of MCs were associated with a higher probability of metastasis detected by LN cytology.
 However, there was no evident association between the degree of LN infiltration and the histological stage according to Weishaar[6].
 When compared to histology, FC appears as safer, easier in sampling and quicker in report.

 Goals